Cl0neattack/avatar.tools/README.md

 # avatar.tools

-This project is a massive waste of time.
  All it does it scrape through TFT games and compile statistics on different little legends (top 4%, win % and average placement).
 As everyone knows, TFT is a pay-to-win game and the more expensive the little legend the better your results will be.

 ## This project is currently on hold while I wait for a production key.
 Using a development key doesn't let me process enough meaningful data.